Abdur-rahmaanJ/Think-Python-Fr/README.md

 omegaT is a free translation tool that greatly facilitates translation.
 Chapters are divided into omegaT projects.
 Just bopen, edit, save and commit

 # Contributing
-use a new branch for each chapter. open an issue telling which chapter you've chosen. git push origin HEAD.
+Open main-tpy in omegaT. use a new branch for each chapter. open an issue telling which chapter you've chosen. git push origin HEAD.

 # Assignments